datagrok-ai/mol-track/api_design.md

 Registrations could executed synchronously or asynchronously.
 In general, registration should be performed asynchronously to accommmodate multiple scenarios where processing would be require a lot of time, including molecules with complex ring structure or a collection that contains many entries.  *For the MVP, we have decided to go with synchronous registration.*

-Mapping is optional, but assumes that the field names map to the database concepts.
+Mapping is optional, but assumes that the field names directly map to the database concepts.

 - `POST /batches` - synchronous registration endpoint for CSV input
   - Input